Native Middleware

 $_SERVER['HTTP_X_JWT_CLAIMS'] without re-verifying the token.
 Any

-client-sent header of that name is replaced, so PHP can trust it.
+client-sent header of that name is stripped at ingest — before the

 v1 is HS256 only — RS256/JWKS is not implemented.